Valladolid: Architecture

-Transportation
+Transport

 Public transport

 Urban transit system was based on the Valladolid tram network from 1881 to 1933.
 A public urban bus system started in 1928, managed by different private tenders until 1982, when the service was taken over by the municipality.
 Today the public company AUVASA operates the network, with 22 regular lines and 5 late night lines.

 High-speed rail

 Valladolid-Campo Grande railway station is integrated into the Spanish high-speed network AVE.
 The Madrid–Valladolid high-speed rail line was inaugurated on 22 December 2007.
 The line links both cities, crossing the Sierra de Guadarrama through the namesake tunnel, the fourth longest train tunnel in Europe.
 Valladolid will become the hub for all AVE lines connecting the north and north-west of Spain with the rest of the country.
 Trainsets used on this line include S-114 (max speed 250 km/h (155 mph)), S-130 (Patito, max speed 250 km/h (155 mph)) and the S102 (Pato, max speed 320 km/h or 199 mph).
 This line connects the city with Madrid, which can be reached in 56 minutes.